The world's GREATEST desserts – how many British favourites made the list?

 Racamani/Shutterstock

 Although legend dates this German cake back to the late 15th century, the refrigeration needed for its cream filling suggests it might be a more modern invention.
 Regardless of when it was created, just be glad that it was.
 A bienenstich, also known as a bee sting cake, features a sweet yeast dough filled with a layer of vanilla custard or cream.
-The cake’s signature is the layer of caramelised almonds baked on top, giving a glorious crunch and nutty flavour to contrast the sweet pastry and filling below.
+The cake’s signature is the layer of caramelised almonds baked on top, giving a glorious crunch and nutty flavour to contrast with the sweet pastry and filling below.

 28. Chocolate soufflé, France